Criminal Defense – An Overview

 The stages of a criminal case

-Investigation: During a criminal investigation, of a crime, the police review the facts, interview witnesses and gather evidence.
+Investigation: During the investigation stage, police review the facts, interview witnesses and gather evidence.
 If the police uncover enough evidence that points to a particular suspect, they can ask a judge to sign an arrest warrant for that person.

 Preliminary hearing for felony cases: In felony cases, a judge or magistrate will hold a preliminary hearing during which the prosecution must show that there is enough evidence supporting the charges against the defendant so that the case can proceed to the next stage.
 This hearing is an adversarial proceeding and the defendant#39;s attorney has the right to challenge the admissibility of prosecution evidence and cross-examine the prosecution#39;s witnesses.
 It is also sometimes called a “preliminary examination” or a “probable-cause hearing.”